nagelt/Teaching_Scripts/index.md

 A lot of the content is in German, as the material is used in lectures at a German university.

-Note: I've transitioned from interactive html pages created with nbinteract to a direct usage of mybinder.
+**Note:** I've transitioned from interactive html pages created with nbinteract to a direct usage of mybinder.
 Starting any of the scripts may take a few minutes depending on when the last built took place.

-Related publication:
+**Related publication:**

 Kern, D., & Nagel, T. (2022).
 An experimental numerics approach to the terrestrial brachistochrone.
 GAMM Archive for Students, 4(1), 29–35. https://doi.org/10.14464/gammas.v4i1.512

+**All scripts**

+If you want to work with several scripts, launch the entire repository on mybinder.org via [this link](https://mybinder.org/v2/gh/nagelt/Teaching_Scripts/HEAD)

+**Individual scripts:**

+If one of the specific scripts is of interest, you can launch them individually via the links below.

 [Demo script](https://mybinder.org/v2/gh/nagelt/Teaching_scripts/HEAD?labpath=demo_script.ipynb)